Johan-Pedersen/callStack/README.md

 # CallStack

-Nvim plugin for keeping track of tasks in a FIFO approach.
+Todo list plugin for nvim to keep track of tasks in a FIFO approach.

 The idear is to keep a stack of tasks, where each task / sub-task can have corresponding notes.